hongliangl/antrea/docs/antrea-node-network-policy.md

 ## Limitations

 - This feature is currently only supported for Linux Nodes.
+- Be cautious when you configure policies to Nodes, in particular, when configuring a default-deny policy applied to Nodes.
+  You should ensure Kubernetes and Antrea control-plane communication is exempt, otherwise the cluster may go out-of-service and you may lose connectivity to it.
-- Only ACNPs can be applied to Nodes, and `nodeSelector` is only supported by ACNP.
+- Only ACNPs can be applied to Nodes.
 ANPs cannot be applied to Nodes.
 - `nodeSelector` can only be specified in the policy-level `appliedTo` field, not in the rule-level `appliedTo`, and not in a `Group` or `ClusterGroup`.
 - ACNPs applied to Nodes cannot be applied to Pods at the same time.
 - FQDN is not supported for ACNPs applied to Nodes.
 - Layer 7 NetworkPolicy is not supported yet.
-- The Reject `action` is not supported for egress rules due to data path restrictions.
-Although using the Reject action in egress rules is permissible, it behaves identically to action `Drop`.
+- When the `Reject` action is specified in an egress rule, it behaves identical to `Drop` action.
-- With misconfiguration, it is possible to block traffic between Nodes and the API server, causing a Node to be unresponsive or event blocking all traffic to/from the cluster.
-Please exercise caution when configuring Node NetworkPolicies.